 The hype around Vitamin E may offer an example of nutritional misinformation.
 I have noticed over the years the buzz surrounding the benefits of mega doses of vitamin E. Yet, I found no natural source for substantial amounts of vitamin E that our ancestors or other apes could have consumed.
 Hmm… Now, come to find out, mega dose vitamin E actually helps cancers grow.
 In addition, mega dose vitamin E, or mega dose anything else, will probably create an imbalance vis-à-vis other nutrients.
 Doesn’t this remind you of chapter 16’s, Woe to him who willfully innovates while ignorant of the constant!

 Balance is key

 The same balance issue surrounding vitamin E is true of the amounts and types of fats we consume.
 The body manufactures omega-3 fatty acids (EPA and DHA) by converting the essential fatty acid, alpha-linolenic acid (ALA) found in veggies, flaxseeds, walnuts, etc. However, this conversion rate is low if the diet is too high in omega-6 fatty acids found in vegetable oils made from corn, sunflower, soybean, or safflower.
 Oops!
 As you might guess, modern diets are extremely over weight in those omega-6 fatty acids.

 (1) It is odd looking back on this now, pre-Google.
 What an information wilderness that was.
 Without Google, it was much harder to come by information.
-Ironically, the difficulty now is sifting through tons of information to find what is truly relevant.
+Ironically, the difficulty now is sifting through tons of information to find what is truly relevant—or even true.
 Win some, lose some.
-In this post, I’ve just given an overview of this situation – the big picture.
-Now, with Google, you can chase down the particulars you need.
+In this post, I’ve just given an overview… the big picture.
+Now, with Google, you can chase down any particulars you need.